 Main, P (2023, July 17).
 Sociology Theories.
 Retrieved from https://www.structural-learning.com/post/sociology-theories

-Sociologists, akin to detectives, observe and study social behavior, patterns, and relationships, employing a variety of research designs and methodologies to gather data.
-This data is then meticulously analyzed to identify patterns and trends, forming the basis for hypotheses and theories that shed light on the social world around us.
+Sociologists, akin to detectives, observe and study social behaviour, patterns, and relationships, employing a variety of research designs and methodologies to gather data.
+This data is then meticulously analysed to identify patterns and trends, forming the basis for hypotheses and theories that shed light on the social world around us.

 The purpose of sociological theories is manifold.
-They offer insights into the nature of society, social relationships, and the factors that influence human behavior.
-They elucidate the mechanisms of social cohesion, deviant behavior, social exchange, and the dynamics of power and inequality within society.
+They offer insights into the nature of society, social relationships, and the factors that influence human behaviour.
+They elucidate the mechanisms of social cohesion, deviant behaviour, social exchange, and the dynamics of power and inequality within society.

-This example underscores the importance of sociological theories in understanding and analyzing human behavior in response to societal events.
+This example underscores the importance of sociological theories in understanding and analysing human behaviour in response to societal events.

 Key insights include: